 Decoding Breeders: Beyond the Flashy Websites

 A Missouri โdesigner Cairnโ breederโs site gleamed with show ribbonsโฆ until a visitor found pups kept in barn pens.
-Not all breeders are ethical, but the good ones?
-Gold.
+Not all breeders are ethical, but the good ones are Gold.

 Green Flags in a Sea of Red